-After reviewing the proposed Fair Housing Assessment Tool we find it to be unclear and ineffective.
+After reviewing the proposed Fair Housing Assessment Tool we feel HUD's implementation of this Tool will result in an overreach that leads to social engineering.
 We find both Option A and Option B included as a part of the Assessment of Fair Housing (AFH), are inadequate.
-The Tool must be refined and parameters must be established.
-The County requests that HUD make substantial revisions to the Tool, as outlined in this letter.
+The current Tool is unacceptable and must be refined.
+The County requests that HUD develop a new Tool that clearly outlines their intent and establishes measurable parameters, as outlined in this letter.

-The Tool does not clearly define the intent of what it means to affirmatively further fair housing.
+The Tool appears to have been written specifically for dense urban cities on the west coast.
+It will not work for rural and suburban communities in the western half of the United States.
+In addition, it does not clearly define the intent of what it means to affirmatively further fair housing.
 The information and definitions provided are vague, subjective and therefore open to interpretation.
-We request that HUD clarify their intent before we are asked to move forward and effectively complete an Assessment of Fair Housing.
+HUD must clarify their intent before asking communities to move forward and effectively complete an Assessment of Fair Housing.

-After reviewing the contributing factors identified in the tool we find many to be contradictory in nature.
+After reviewing the contributing factors identified in the Tool we find many to be contradictory in nature.
 Addressing one contributing factor may actually create barriers to furthering fair housing in another contributing factor.
-We request HUD provide metrics for each factor outlined in the tool.
+We request HUD provide metrics for each factor outlined in the Tool.
 A table should be created considering contributing factors in an urban, suburban and rural context as defined by the U.S. Census Bureau.
 The table should include metrics that define each contributing factor, providing grantees and housing authorities clear guidelines of what it means to successfully affirmatively further fair housing.
+Once a new Tool has been developed, we request a full 60-day comment period in order for the staff responsible for implementing the Tool to conduct a thorough review.